 Not at all.
 So I love that attitude because I think that there are two ways to see it.
 One is, “Oh, my God, things are changing,” and it’s too intimidating and I wish it would go back to the way it was.
 And then the other attitude is, “Oh, I’m open, I’m holding on for the ride.
 I don’t know where it’s going to take me but I’m here,” and I’m going to learn and I’m going to show up.

-The need to constantly be learning as a blogger
+The n>The need to constantly be learning as a bloggerri Tait 10:05

 I know.
 I get bummed when I hear, you know, fellow colleagues or bloggers kind of in that first sort of bucket of frustration and defeat and, you know, just “I don’t want to learn anything new, I just figured it out.”